COVID-19 MESSAGE TO OUR STUDENTS:

 Each year, training providers such as LITA Training evaluate the feedback that they have received from their students and employers.
-LITA Training has once again, proven its commitment to employers and their workforce during 2018.
+LITA Training has once again, proven its commitment to employers and their people.

-the majority of students also expressing high satisfaction with LITA Training trainers, in particular, that they had an excellent knowledge of the subject content, explained things clearly, made the subject as interesting as possible and that they provided prompt feedback.
+· the majority of students also expressing high satisfaction with LITA Training trainers, in particular, that they were knowledgable about their subjects, approachable and made the training experience fun.